IrakozeLoraine/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 - File: `1-swap.c` is a function that swaps the values of two integers.

 - File: `2-strlen.c` is a function that returns the length of a string.

+- File: `3-puts.c` is a function that prints a string, followed by a new line, to stdout.